eddyzags/ansible-mesos/README.md

 # Ansible - My Playbook

 Ansible is a simple way to automate apps and IT infrastructure (Configuration and deployment).
-It is both human-readable and machine-parsable through playbooks.
+It is both humanm-readable and machine-parsable through playbooks.

 ## Building my infrastructure stack and deploying application using Ansible playbook